Ponnu Vilayum Bhoomi: Production

 Ponnu Vilayum Bhoomi is the film was produced by P. K. Sathyapal under the banner Oriental Movies, and was directed by A. Bhimsingh who also wrote the screenplay and edited the film.
 The story and dialogues were penned by Erama.
 Arangannal.
 G. Vittal Rao handled the cinematography.
 Choreography was done by Hiralal, Sohanlal, Chinnilal and Sampath.
 The film was shot at Newtone and Neptune studios.

 Soundtrack

-Music was composed by K. H. Reddy while the lyrics were penned by Kannadasan, Pattukkottai Kalyanasundaram, A. Maruthakasi, Thiruchi Thiyagarajan and K. S. Gopalakrishnan.
+Music was composed by K. H. Reddy.
 The song "Sollaamathaan Purinjikalaame" and "Ulagam Nappathellaam....
 Naattu Nadappu Ellam" did not take place in the film.
 The title song deals with the plight of farmers.

 Reception

 Kanthan of Kalki appreciated the film's story and cast performances.